gitsense/vsts-ext/overview.md

 **[GitSense](https://gitsense.com)**, greatly improves searching, analyzing, and reviewing code and code history in VSTS.

-With GitSense, you can:
+With GitSense:

-* Search for code, commits, and diffs on any branch, from any repository - in any combination.
+* You are not limited, to how many branches you can search for code, commits and diffs on.
+With GitSense, you can search any branch, from any repository - in any combination.
+* You can search for commits, by more than ids.
+You can search for commits by title, message, files changed, authors, and much more.
+* You can instantly find code changes on any branch, from any repository, with a GitSense diffs search.
-* Search for pull requests by files, code contributors, and more.
+* You can search for pull requests, not only by creator, assignee and id.
+You can search by files changed, code contributors, target branches, and more.
-* Point and click to compare and analyze changes across repositories, branches, commits, and files.
+* You no longer have to jump around, to track and review commits and pulls from different repositories.
+With GitSense, you can review mltiple repositories, branches, commits and pull requests at once.

 and a lot more.